ddaugher/backoffice_docs/source/app.rst

 How do I manage multiple apps?
 ==============================

 All relevant CLI commands can take an optional :bash:`--app_name` flag to specify which app you want to run the command on.
-Or, if you prefer, you can use the :bash:`GIGALIXIR_APP` environment variable instead.
-Without the app name, Gigalixir tries to auto-detect the app name based on your git remotes which works fine when you only have one app.
+Or, if you prefer, you can use the :bash:`BACKOFFICEDOCS_APP` environment variable instead.
+Without the app name, BackofficeDocs tries to auto-detect the app name based on your git remotes which works fine when you only have one app.

 How to List Apps
 ================